Freehold Township, New Jersey: Main Street

 Freehold Borough (which the township surrounds) is home to Downtown Freehold, located on East and West Main Street.
 This downtown section has various eateries, bars, boutiques, historical sites, and other excursions.
 Within this section of the borough, there have been plans to revitalize the downtown area.

 There are many other shopping destinations right outside of the Freeholds region, including the Manalapan EpiCentre (formerly, the Manalapan Mall) in Manalapan Township, the Jackson Premium Outlets in Jackson Township, and The Shoppes in Old Bridge Township.

 Manufacturing

 Freehold Township and Borough began to grow in commercial and industrial manufacturing of goods during the late 19th and early 20th centuries.
 Among most prominent of companies that began doing operations in the township was the Brockway Glass Company, which had built a facility on Center Street in 1955.
 Brockway Glass then proceeded to build additional facilities in the region in 1956, 1967, 1969 & 1976.
 The company ceased operations in the township in 1991, in which the site is now operated by the Freehold campus location for Iron Mountain, an enterprise information management services company.

-In 1948, Nestle opened a production plant in the township, which handled logistics and engineering.
+In 1948, Nestlé opened a production plant in the borough, which handled logistics and engineering.
 The plant officially closed in 2023.
 3M opened a magnetic tape production facility in 1957.